Skip to main content

 Step 6: Make Sure Safety Fits Your Budget (This Is Where Buyers Slip)

-Many buyers lose homes in safe neighborhoods, not because of price, but because they didn’t know their real range before touring.
+Many buyers lose homes in safe neighborhoods, not because of price, but because they didn't apply for mortgage pre-approval before touring.

 Before locking in a city: